 Just as it did during its approach to Vesta, Dawn has used its gradually increasing proximity with Ceres to examine the asteroid's immediate environment since the start of 2015.
 The investigation of Ceres is divided into three phases.
 Over the course of its mission, Dawn will approach the surface of the celestial body until it reaches a distance of approximately 400 kilometres.
 At the end of the mission – scheduled for next year – the spacecraft is designed to circle the dwarf planet for at least 50 years, following a stable orbit in a form of 'quarantine'.
 The purpose of this is to prevent any microbes from Earth that may be adhering to the orbiter from contaminating the surface if the craft crashes onto the surface of Ceres.
 If traces of simple forms of life are to be discovered there in future, they should on no account originate from an earthly 'import'.

-Dawn is the ninth mission in NASA's Discovery programme, which is distinguished by cost-efficient programmes with a comparatively low budget of about 500 million US dollars.
-The mission is coordinated by NASA's Jet Propulsion Laboratory (JPL), which is also a department of the California Institute of Technology in Pasadena.
-The University of California in Los Angeles is responsible for the scientific part of the mission.
-The camera system on board the spacecraft was developed and built under the leadership of the Max Planck Institute for Solar System Research in Katlenburg-Lindau, in collaboration with the Institute of Planetary Research at the German Aerospace Center (DLR) in Berlin and the Institute for Data Technology and Communication Networks in Braunschweig.
-The camera project is financially supported by the Max Planck Society, DLR and NASA/JPL.
+Dawn is the ninth mission in the NASA Discovery Program.
+This focuses on cost-efficient projects with a comparably small budget of approximately 500 million US dollars.
+NASA's Jet Propulsion Laboratory (JPL) in Pasadena manages the Dawn mission; JPL is a division of the California Institute of Technology.
+The University of California, Los Angeles, is responsible for overall Dawn mission science.
+The camera system on the spacecraft was developed and built under the leadership of the Max Planck Institute for Solar System Research in Göttingen, Germany, in collaboration with the DLR Institute of Planetary Research in Berlin and the Institute of Computer and Communication Network Engineering in Braunschweig.
+The Framing Camera project is funded by the Max Planck Society, DLR, and NASA/JPL.